The64thGamer/cheeseepedia/content/wiki/Chuck E Cheese's Show 1 2020 (Covid Upate).md

 |dvdcu=y
 |dvdcyber=y
 }}
-**_Show 1 2020 (Covid Update)**_ was released _on or near_ June 21, 2019.
+**_Show 1 2020 (Covid Update)**_ was released _on_ June 21, 2020.

 This was created to play from December 21, 2020 - June 23, 2020.
 This show features five songs and the first show to include the Covid Message.
-This show is currently lost and its not known was added at the end of the show (?) mean its not 100% proven if it was on the show.
 ##Show List:##

 # **Intermission 1**